Archive resale

 Lack of visibility reduced trust

-Guests wanted clear timelines, status updates, and confirmation that their items had been received and processed.
+Guests wanted transparent timelines, status updates, and confirmation that their items had been received and processed.

 The effort-to-reward ratio felt unfavorable